HeitorMC/HeitorMC/README.md

 ## Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
-- My name is Heitor, and I'm a Software Engineer & Web Developer based in Brazil;
+- I'm Heitor, a Software Engineer and Web Developer based in Brazil.
 - Working daily with Ruby, NodeJS, Typescript, Docker, and backend frameworks like Ruby on Rails, Express, and NestJs;
 - Skilled in automated tests and used with the following test libraries: RSpec, Mocha, and Jest;
-- Currently grinding some Golang knowledge
+- I am currently exploring Golang in depth;
 - Trying to migrate from VS Code to nvim 😬
 - 📫 Reach me: [heitor711n@gmail.com](mailto:heitor711n@gmail.com)